Badshahi Angti (novel): Plot outline

 Next day, Feluda, Topshe, his father and Dhiru Kaka go to the Imambara.
 There, they find Bonobihari Sarkar, who invites them to his private zoo.
-In the Bhoolbhulaia (The Labyrinth), Feluda was keeping close to the wall.
-In the roof of the Imambara, they find a man.
-Dhiru Kaka introduces him as Mahavir Seth, the son of Pyarelal.
-In the evening, they come to Mr. Sarkar's house.
-There they see three of the most poisonous creatures - rattle snake, a blue scorpion and a Black Widow Spider.
-There they meet Mr. Sarkar's assistant, Ganesh Guha.
-They also learn that Mr. Sarkar knows about the ring.
-When they came back to Dhiru Kaka's house, his servant informs him that a sadhu baba was waiting for him.
-He left a while ago.
-Dhiru Kaka rushes to the cupboard where he kept the ring but he finds that there is no ring.
+In the Bhoolbhulaia (The Labyrinth), Feluda keeps close to the walls.
+In the roof of the Imambara, they find a man introduced by Dhiru Kaka as Mahavir Seth, Pyarelal's son.
+In the evening, they come to Bonobihari's house and see his private zoo, especially three of the most poisonous creatures - a rattlesnake, a blue scorpion and a Black Widow Spider.
+There they meet Bonobihari's assistant, Ganesh Guha.
+They also learn that Bonobihari knows about the ring.
+When they came back to Dhiru Kaka's house, his servant informs him that a sadhu baba had been waiting for him.
+Panic-stricken, Dhiru Kaka rushes to the cupboard where he kept the ring, only to find it gone.
 Feluda and Topshe rush out to find the sadhu baba, but to no success.
-While coming back to the house, someone throws a rolled up paper on Feluda.
-But Feluda could not catch him.
+While coming back to the house, someone throws a rolled up paper on Feluda, who ultimately fails to catch the person.

 Feluda later tells Topshe that the paper warns Feluda to stop investigating.
 He also learns from Dr. Srivastav that Mahavir is an actor.
-Feluda also shows a tin of toothpowder to Topshe.
-When Topshe enquires what is the use of this, Feluda tells that it is Churnikrito Brahmastra.
-That night, someone tries to make Feluda and Topshe unconscious by using chloroform.
-But Topshe wakes up Feluda and prevents them from becoming unconscious.
-Next day, Dhiru Kaka informs Inspector Gargari of the robbery.
-After lunch, Bonobihari Sarkar visits them and invites Feluda and Topshe to the Residency.
-While going to the Residency, Feluda informs Sarkar about "the spy" which was spoken by Pyarelal.
-In the Residency, someone tries to attack Feluda and Mr. Sarkar with stones.
+Feluda also shows a tin of toothpowder to Topshe; upon Topshe's enquiry, Feluda tells that it is Churnikrito Brahmastra.
+That night, someone tries to knock Feluda and Topshe unconscious by using chloroform, but fails as they both manage to awaken and save themselves.
+The next day, Dhiru Kaka informs Inspector Gargari of the robbery.
+After lunch, Bonobihari visits them and invites Feluda and Topshe to the Residency.
+While going to the Residency, Feluda informs Bonobihari about "the spy" which was spoken by Pyarelal.
+In the Residency, someone tries to attack Feluda and Bonobihari with stones.

 Next day, Feluda and Topshe travel to Hazratganj, where they meet Mahavir in a book store.
-They go to coffee shop.
-Mahavir reveals to Feluda that his father used to get palpitations when he used to see any insect.
+They go to a coffee shop where Mahavir discloses to Feluda that his father used to get palpitations whenever he used to see any insect.
 He says that on the day of his father's death, his bearer tells that he had shouted very loudly.
-Mahavir believes that there is a foul play is behind his father's death.
-They also meet Ganesh Guha.
-Ganesh tells that he has left Bonobihari's job and will return to Kolkata.
+Mahavir believes that there is foul play is behind his father's death.
+They also meet Ganesh who tells that he has left Bonobihari's job and will return to Kolkata.
 Ganesh also warns Feluda that Bonobihari is not a very good man.
-Next day, Feluda, Topshe, Topshe's father, Bonobihari Babu, and Dr. Srivastav travel to Haridwar by the Doon Express.
+Next day, Feluda, Topshe, Topshe's father, Bonobihari, and Dr. Srivastav travel to Haridwar by the Doon Express.
 Before going to Haridwar, Feluda goes back to the Bhoolbhulaia.